 The ballot resulted in a yes vote of just under 54% and a participation rate of 80%.
 NCA had hoped that new bargaining legislation would save it the embarrassment of a fresh vote, but has finally conceded the bill does not have enough parliamentary support.

 CPSU Deputy Secretary Beth Vincent-Pietsch said: “This is a disgracefully unfair outcome for National Capital Authority staff.
-It’s now highly likely they’re heading into their fifth Christmas without a pay rise, simply because of the incompetence of their bosses.
+It’s now highly likely they’re heading into their fourth Christmas without a pay rise, simply because of the incompetence of their bosses.
 This is a damning indictment of this agency and the Turnbull Government’s disastrous approach to public sector bargaining.”

 “NCA management waited years to even make an offer to staff.
 We warned them about their error that led to this mess but were ignored.
 To make matters ever worse, management have sat on their hands for five long months when they should have been acting decisively to fix this situation.”